ShubhamRasal/blog/_posts/Linux/2021-03-10-Create-Setup-A-can-ping-B-and-C-but-not-B-and-C.md

 header:
   image: /assets/images/thumbnails/hadoop-lvm.png
   overlay_image: /assets/images/thumbnails/linux.png
-  #teaser: "/assets/images/arth-task-13/arth-task13-net.png"
+  teaser: "/assets/images/arth-task-14//b553c63c2b2348158a3f6ee2788cd309.png"
 permalink: /:categories/:title/
-#excerpt: "Create a network Topology Setup in such a way so that System A can ping to two Systems System B and System C but both these systems should not be pinging each other without using any security rule e.g firewall etc."
+excerpt: "Create a network Topology Setup in such a way so that System A can ping to two Systems System B and System C but both these systems should not be pinging each other without using any security rule e.g firewall etc."
 comments: true
 ---
 Linux Networking